 Backpacking 1.8 miles; 660' elevation gain, 230' elevation loss; Hiking 1.5 - 3.5 miles; cumulative elevation gain/loss; 140' - 360'

 We wake to the sound of birds and the smell of fresh coffee.
 After breakfast at camp, we load our packs and head out on the Graveyard Ridge Trail.
 Although the trail is rocky and rugged, views into the Shining Rock Wilderness and the river valley below make the effort worth it.
 We continue on our quest for spectacular views through the day, finally reaching the highest point at Black Balsam Knob.
 As we make our way to our home away from home, we hike along a former railroad bed on the Sam's Knob Trail while passing picturesque meadows and meandering creeks.

-Following breakfast at camp, we load our daypacks and prepare to summit Sam's Knob.
+After breakfast at camp, we load our packs and continue along our route.
 Appalachian peaks appear as rolling waves while tendrils of wispy clouds float skyward, resembling the warm campfires of yesteryear.
-Back in camp we strap on our overnight packs and head out on the Mountains-to-Sea Trail.
 Diverse terrain and spectacular viewpoints are a source of inspiration for visitors.
 It's not uncommon for visitors to start planning a through hike along the 1175-mile trail after visiting.
 Eventually we return to the Art Loeb Trail along Shuck Ridge where we navigate a rocky and steep descent before crossing the Blue Ridge Parkway.
 Our camp this evening is Deep Gap Shelter where we spend our final night.

 Backpacking 5.1 miles; 1725’ elevation loss, 977’ elevation gain